A Clan in Need: Plot summary

 The next day, Rainpaw, a ThunderClan apprentice, returns from hunting.
 He says that he and his sister Sorrelpaw were attacked by BloodClan and that Sorrelpaw is badly hurt.
 Barley goes with the rescue patrol, and when he sees Sorrelpaw's injuries, he makes up his mind to help ThunderClan.
 He goes to Firestar to tell him everything he knows, and decides to find his sister, because she might know more.
 When Barley and Ravenpaw find her, she tells them that BloodClan is getting organized again.
 Violet leads them to a friend of hers, Mitzi.
 Mitzi's son, Fritz, was kidnapped by BloodClan one moon before.
 She followed the cats when they took him and learned where their home was.
 She gladly takes them there.

 The cats return to ThunderClan to tell Firestar where BloodClan lives.
 He gathers a battle patrol.
 They slip out of camp and head to the BloodClan camp.
 When they arrive, they find all of BloodClan assembled below Ice and Snake, Barley and Violet's brothers.
 Violet walks forward to them.
 She calls to them, telling them that their names are Jumper and Hoot and that she is their sister.
 They are unconcerned and pretend not to remember her.

 Firestar gives the order to attack.
 The cats fight, and ThunderClan wins.
 Ice and Snake plead for mercy.
 Barley tells them that they've been attacking cats and stealing prey, so now they must pay.
-Ice and Snake try to avoid punishment by claiming that they never did anything, and the rest of BloodClan is at fault.
+Ice and Snake try to avoid punishment by claiming that they never did anything, and that the rest of BloodClan is at fault.
 With that, BloodClan turns on them and they drive their leaders away.
 The cats leave, and Firestar promises Ravenpaw that when his Clan has rested, he will lead a patrol to drive the other BloodClan cats from the farm.